snknitin/Linux_learn/README.md

     sudo find / -type f -size -100k -o -size -5M   # -o is an OR condition sudo find / -type f -size +100k | wc -l        # send the output to wordcount command to see how many

+Exec option lets you run another command on each of these results

+    sudo find / -maxdepth 14 -type f -size +100k -exec cp {} ~/Desktop/copy_here